samyakkhatua/samyakkhatua/README.md

 - ⚡ Fun fact: ...

 # 💫 About Me:
-🔭 I’m currently working on my Skills.<br>🌱 I’m currently learning more about Game Development.<br>🤔 I’m looking for help with Exploring New Technologies.<br>💬 Ask me about any tech-related stuff.<br>📫 How to reach me: Email - maxcodes11110@gmail.com<br>😄 Pronouns: He/His<br>⚡ Fun fact: My favourite song is Grateful by Neffex.
+🔭 I’m currently working on my Skills.
+🌱 I’m currently learning more about Game Development.
+🤔 I’m looking for help with Exploring New Technologies.
+💬 Ask me about any tech-related stuff.
+📫 How to reach me: Email - maxcodes11110@gmail.com
+😄 Pronouns: He/His<br>⚡ Fun fact: My favourite song is Grateful by Neffex.

 ## 🌐 Socials: